giraffe-fsharp/Giraffe/README.md

 #### ATTENTION:

- This project has been fairly stable for a while now and will be entering a beta phase relatively soon.
-Bigger API changes are less frequent now.

-Giraffe was formerly known as [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) and has been recently [renamed to better distinguish from AWS Lambda](https://github.com/dustinmoris/Giraffe/issues/15) as well as establish a more unique brand.
+Giraffe was formerly known as [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) and has been later [renamed to Giraffe](https://github.com/dustinmoris/Giraffe/issues/15) to better distinguish from AWS Lambda and to establish its own unique brand.

-The old NuGet package has been unlisted and will not receive any updates any more.
-Please use the new NuGet package [Giraffe](https://www.nuget.org/packages/Giraffe) going forward.
+The old NuGet package has been unlisted and will no longer receive any updates.
+Please use the [Giraffe NuGet package](https://www.nuget.org/packages/Giraffe) going forward.

 ## Table of contents